Considering an extended warranty on a product purchase? So are many shoppers, as we found in this survey.

 We asked customers what their top considerations are to find out what they’re getting warranties on and why.

-Top reasons shoppers are buying extended warranties in 2022
+Top reasons shoppers are buying extended warranties

 High item cost